1. Should I choose preliminary or full proposal on the START PRAF page?

 You don’t have to upload anything else.
 If you want to, you can upload additional documents pertinent to your proposal in this space.

 24. Where can I find a cost share form?

 The cost share form is found on the RSP website.

 25. What do I upload under Grant Guidelines?

-You will upload the RFP or RFA associated with the proposal.
-If there is not one, upload a word document stating that no RFP or RFA exists.
+You will upload the Request for Proposals associated with the proposal.
+If there is not one, upload a word document stating that no RFP exists.

 Review and Submit Tab

 26. What do I do when I am finished?

 When the form is complete, click the “To Workflow Launch Page” at the bottom of your review screen.
 On the next page, select “Launch Workflow.”
 Your PRAF will then be routed to RSP for initial review.